-Welcome, high school students and parents, to the 2016-2017 school year!
-This is a special year, as it marks our existence here in Mumbai for the last 35 years.
-As we reflect on our history, we also look ahead to the future: your future.
+Welcome, high school students and parents!
+As we reflect on our 37 years of history here in Mumbai, we also look ahead to the future: your future.
 Our goal is simple – we expect student growth and look forward to what lies ahead.
 I am excited about getting to know those of you who are new to ASB and continuing to work with returning students and families.

 The faculty and staff in the high school are here to support and challenge the students academically as well as in the co-curricular program.
 Our students in the high school are empowered through the development of positive peer as well as adult relationships as they continue their educational growth.
 Our aim is to provide a rigorous and relevant curriculum while developing appropriate relationships with your child.
 We hope you take advantage of the many opportunities available to you to make this a successful and rewarding year.